delphix/virtualization-sdk/docs/References/Platform_Libraries.md

 ---

 # Platform Libraries
-Set of functions that plugins can use these for executing remote commands, logging, etc.
+Set of functions that plugins can use these for executing remote commands, etc.

 ## run_bash